 Selecting the receive frequency is even more difficult.
 The receive frequency will cover a range, and it is very likely that several of the frequencies in the range will be occupied.
 It is important to avoid activity on regularly occupied frequencies such as nets etc. Technically, DXers should listen before transmitting, but in practice, it may not happen.
 Many non-DXer hams avoid the “usual” DX frequencies however, so we are probably safe in using these frequencies for our pileup.
 Conversely, we should avoid unusual frequencies for our pileup.

 Any DXpedition operator that expects even a moderate pileup should begin using split operation from the beginning.
-Virtually all DXpeditions, almost by definition, will need to use split operation.
+Virtually all DXpeditions will need to use split operation.
+The DXpedition operator should also clearly indicate where he is listening:"UP", "Up five to ten," etc. Simply sending "UP" after each QSO will help the operator control the use of his own frequency.

 Split operation is necessary so that the calling stations can hear the DX station and not be covered by those calling.
 Even when we cannot hear many stations calling, it is likely that other, weaker stations are hearing us and calling.
 Even when we cannot hear them, these weaker stations can cause QRM for others at their distant locations.
 Again, it is imperative that the DX station utilize split operation so that callers can hear and so the DX operator’s instructions can be heard.